Teenage girl sent home from Leeds school after getting clear earring to reduce migraines

-A schoolgirl who suffers with terrible migraines has been excluded from school - after getting a medical piercing to combat them.
+A schoolgirl who got a medical piercing to combat terrible migraines has been ‘excluded’ from school.

 Bobbiemay Smith, 14, was sent home from Cockburn John Charles Academy in Belle Isle after teachers spotted the tiny clear, plastic earring.